 The fixed remuneration consists of a monthly monetary remuneration in the amount determined in accordance with the expenditure estimate approved by the General Shareholders' Meeting.
-In view of their role in organizing and directing the work of the Bank Supervisory Board, the monthly remuneration of the Chairman and Deputy Chairman of the Board is different from that of the other members of the Bank Supervisory Board.
+In view of their role in organizing and directing the work of the Bank Supervisory Board, the monthly remuneration of the Chairman of the Board and of independent Supervisory Board member, Chairman of the Risk Committee is different from that of the other members of the Bank Supervisory Board.